6 out of 6 members found this post helpful.

 2) Kaplan 2005 (with the CD) did every problem in the book, as well as all the Problem Solving and Data Sufficiency Tests on the CD.
 However, I didn't do any of the CAT full length tests, which I'll discuss in practice tests.

-3) Official Guide only did the questions categorized as hard bin by this document (Classification of OG questions according to difficulty level).
+3) Official Guide only did the questions categorized as hard bin by this document.

 4) I bought Kaplan 800 but never ended up having enough time to get to it.
 However, I've heard great things about it, and would thus recommend getting it.